colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 ### Loop Blocking and Fusion

 Loop blocking is done by dividing the number of total simulations by 200 to optimize cache allocation for option_value function.
 The optimal block size is machine-dependent.
 FIND PLACES TO INCLUDE LOOP FISSION/FUSION.
+Loop interchanges with data generation.

 ## Conclusion